codepath/android_guides/Chrome-Custom-Tabs.md

 customTabsIntent.launchUrl(this, Uri.parse(url));
 ```

 If you do not have Chrome installed, the intent will launch the default browser installed on the device.
+The `CustomTabsIntent` simply launches an [[implicit intent|Common-Implicit-Intents]] (`android.intent.action.VIEW`) and passes an extra data in the intent (i.e. `android.support.customtabs.extra.SESSION` and `android.support.customtabs.extra.TOOLBAR_COLOR`) that gets ignored if the default browser cannot process this information.

 ### Enable pre-starting and pre-fetching